Bluelord/DataCamp_Courses/README.md

 ## DataCamp_courses

-In this repository contains  DataCamp courses slides, excercise codes and certificates earned for each courses, skill track and carrer.
+DataCamp is the leading online platform designed to teach modern professionals the data skills they need at their own pace.
+From non-coding essentials to data science and machine learning, all taught by leading experts in the field.
+DataCamp Enterprise gives you the power to upskill everyone on your team to make better data-driven decisions.

-The code provided are in .ipynb, the dataset used in each of the course are available on the course folder, is is also available
+Repository contains DataCamp courses slides, excercise codes and certificates earned for courses, skill tracks and career tracks.
-DataCamp course page too.
+The code are in .ipynb format and the dataset for each of the course are available in its folder, it is also available DataCamp course page too.

 - ### Skill Tracks